Uranium from Rare Earths Deposits

 Mountain Pass, California

-Molycorp’s Mountain Pass deposit was discovered by a uranium prospector in 1949.
+Molycorp Inc’s Mountain Pass deposit was discovered by a uranium prospector in 1949.
 It dominated worldwide REE production from the 1960s to the 1990s, and has been recommissioned to again be a major producer from 2014.
+Molycorp was spending $781 million on modernising and expanding its plant, which reached 19,000 t/yr capacity in 2012 – slightly more than US demand - and 20,000 t/yr in 2014.
+However, sales in the third quarter of 2014 were only 3356 tonnes, and in June 2015 it had accumulated debt of $1.7 billion and was filing for bankruptcy, as its major lender called for it to come up with “a limited operations plan”.
 Remaining resources in carbonatite are about 1.6 million tonnes REE averaging 8.24%, with 5% cut-off.
+It produces both heavy and light rare earth concentrates.
 The company makes no mention of uranium as by-product, but thorium is present in monazite.

 Kvanefjeld, Ilimaussac complex, southern Greenland